JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • This year again we will run an Osprey Program for advanced high schoolers to extend their rafting skills.
 These will be experienced rafting kids aged 15-18.

-• We typically have 5 or 6 campers in each raft, and there is always one adult professional guide.
+• In Ospreys, we typically have 5 or 6 campers in each raft, and there is always one adult commercial guide.

 • The happiest campers are active, athletic kids.
 But camp is also an opportunity for kids to break out of a shell!